liamhendricks/cellblock/readme.md

 cells.
 - cell_save: This is a `CellSave` resource that enables saving and loading for your mutable objects.
 - cell_directory: The directory where your `Cell` scenes will be saved.
+- base_cell_scene_path: This is the base scene that you wish to be created when the editor tool creates a new `Cell` to edit.
+It is defaulted to the the `Cell` node, but you may want to extend this node and use that one instead.

 Cellblock registers a singleton called `CellManager` that you need to hook into.
 Once you have created a `CellRegistry`, somewhere you will need to start the `CellManager`.
 In this repo's example